U.S. News Rankings

 |School type||private, coed college|

 When applying to Washington College, it's important to note the application deadline is rolling, and the early action deadline and the early decision deadline are December 1 and November 1, respectively.
+Scores for either the ACT or SAT test are due February 15.
 The application fee at Washington College is $50.
-It is more selective, with an acceptance rate of 56.6 percent.
+It is selective, with an acceptance rate of 66.4 percent and an early acceptance rate of 71.2 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Washington College is 12:1, and the school has 62.0 percent of its classes with fewer than 20 students.
-The most popular majors at Washington College include: Social Sciences; Business, Management, Marketing, and Related Support Services; English Language and Literature/Letters; Biological and Biomedical Sciences; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 83.2 percent.
+The student-faculty ratio at Washington College is 12:1, and the school has 60.3 percent of its classes with fewer than 20 students.
+The most popular majors at Washington College include: Social Sciences; Business, Management, Marketing, and Related Support Services; Biological and Biomedical Sciences; Psychology; and History.
+The average freshman retention rate, an indicator of student satisfaction, is 84 percent.

 |Student gender distribution|